gkonat/gkonat.github.io/index.md

 <img src="assets/image/small.jpg" alt="Gabriël Konat" style="float: right; margin-left: 20px; margin-bottom: 20px; margin-top: 0px;">

-I am a postdoctoral researcher in the [Programming Languages Research Group](https://www.tudelft.nl/en/eemcs/the-faculty/departments/software-technology/programming-languages/) at the [Delft University of Technology](https://www.tudelft.nl/) supervised by [Eelco Visser](http://eelcovisser.org/).
-I am interested in domain-specific languages (DSLs), language workbenches, incremental execution, and software development pipelines (e.g., build scripts) and and their use in interactive environments such as IDEs.
+I am a postdoctoral researcher in the [Programming Languages Research Group](https://www.tudelft.nl/en/eemcs/the-faculty/departments/software-technology/programming-languages/) at the [Delft University of Technology](https://www.tudelft.nl/).
+I am interested in incremental build systems, software development pipelines (e.g., build scripts) and their use in interactive environments such as IDEs, language workbenches, and domain-specific languages (DSLs).

 The overarching theme of my research is *language-parametric methods for developing interactive programming systems*.
 A language-parametric method takes as input a description of a programming language (such as a DSL), and automatically implements (parts of) an interactive programming system, reducing development effort, thereby making programming language development more feasible.